agk-code/cdv-fridge-compositor/README.md

    ```

 2. !!IMPORTANT!! - Change API_URL in frontend/index.html to represent your hostname/IP Adress
-    (Have't found a better way to work around that yet :/)
+    - (Haven't found a better way to work around that yet :/)

 3. Start the application using Docker Compose: